pybind/pybind11/docs/basics.rst

 Compiling the test cases
 ========================

-Linux/MacOS
+Linux/macOS
 -----------

 On Linux  you'll need to install the **python-dev** or **python3-dev** packages as well as **cmake**.
-On Mac OS, the included python version works out of the box, but **cmake** must still be installed.
+On macOS, the included python version works out of the box, but **cmake** must still be installed.

 After installing the prerequisites, run